Diclofenac, 100 mg 20 pcs

 often – epigastric pain, nausea, vomiting, diarrhea, dyspepsia, flatulence, anorexia;

-Rarely – gastritis, proctitis, gastrointestinal (GI) bleeding (vomiting with blood, melena, diarrhea with blood mixed in), GI ulcers (with or without bleeding or perforation);
+rarely – gastritis, proctitis, bleeding from the gastrointestinal tract (gastrointestinal tract) (vomiting with blood, melena, diarrhea mixed with blood), gastrointestinal ulcers (with or without bleeding or perforation);

 often – increased aminotransferase activity;